userfrosting/learn/08.routes-and-controllers/06.client-input/01.validation/docs.md

       max: 120
       message: "Talons must be less than {{max}} characters."
 ```
 Note there are two validators for `talons`.
-The `required` validator requires a value to be in this field and the `length` validator sets a maximum of 120 characters.
+The `required` validator fails if the field has no value.
+The `length` validator sets a maximum of 120 characters.

 The `message` key for each validator is simply the message that will be displayed if the validator parameters are not met.
-E.g. if a value of over 120 characters is provided, the user will see the validation message `Talons must be less than 120 characters.`
+E.g. if a value of over 120 characters is provided, the user will see an alert message `Talons must be less than 120 characters.`

 To integrate a translatable string key simply add your key using the `&` prefix.
 For example, your [translation file](/i18n#the-translation-files) might look like: